 Phoenix Seminary embraces intentional, on-going assessment of our institutional effectiveness as a tangible manifestation of our commitment to Christian integrity and stewardship.
 To this end we seek to be an institution wisely using the resources God entrusts to us by becoming increasingly proficient and professional in accomplishing our mission.

-Because we are committed to transparency, the following downloadable material covers virtually all of our assessment process including: student learning outcomes; our Comprehensive Assessment Plan; listings of our assessment resources; our current assessment activities (and associated calendars); evidence of student learning displayed in annual summaries of outcomes assessment for each academic program; and indications (in annual summary) of how assessment results are being used to improve our educational effectiveness.
+Because we are committed to transparency, the following downloadable material covers virtually all of our assessment process including: student learning outcomes; our Academic Assessment Plan; listings of our assessment resources; our current assessment activities (and associated calendars); evidence of student learning displayed in annual summaries of outcomes assessment for each academic program; and indications (in annual summary) of how assessment results are being used to improve our educational effectiveness.
 Those who seek additional information, have questions, or wish to make comments may contact the Seminary’s Assistant Dean of Assessment, Roma Royer, who may be reached at 602.429.4947 or by email at firstname.lastname@example.org.

-Phoenix Seminary Assessment Committee
+Phoenix Seminary Academic Assessment Committee

-Description: The Assessment Committee works in cooperation with the Assistant Dean of Assessment to plan, implement, and evaluate the assessment activities of the Seminary and to document improvements made as a consequence of the institution’s assessment activities.
+Description: The Academic Assessment Committee works in cooperation with the Assistant Dean of Academic Services and Assessment to plan, implement, and evaluate the assessment activities of the Seminary and to document improvements made as a consequence of the institution’s assessment activities.
 From time-to-time the Seminary faculty, acting as a committee of the whole, function as the assessment committee, particularly in regard to discussion and development of learning outcomes, assessment instruments, evaluation criteria and rubrics, as well as discussion of areas for change/improvement identified through the assessment process.
-The assessment committee is charged with the following: (a) approval of assessment program goals as reflected in the annual assessment plan; (b) oversight of the assessment process, including implementation and completion of the assessment loop each academic year; (c) assessment of the assessment plan; and (d) decisions regarding management of assessment materials.
+The assessment committee is charged with the following: (a) approval of assessment program goals as reflected in the annual assessment plan; (b) oversight of the assessment process, including implementation and completion of the assessment loop each academic year; (c) evaluation of the assessment plan; and (d) decisions regarding management of assessment materials.

 Assessment Purpose and Goals at Phoenix Seminary